Monte Carlo Null Models for Genomic Data: Preservation and Significance Orderings

-By assumption, the data set $X$ is taken as given, i.e.~it is not considered to be random sample from some population.
-In order to test our hypothesis we need to randomize $X$ from a null model $P_0$.
+By assumption, the data set $X$ is taken as given, that is, it is not considered to be a random sample from some population.
+In order to test our hypothesis, we need to randomize $X$ from a null model $P_0$.
 In many cases some specific features of $X$ will need to be preserved.
 In a specific problem, it may be very difficult to decide what features are fundamental and which are not.
-If we attempt to conserve all possible features of the observed $X$, we are left with $X$ itself, and no basis for performing the hypothesis test.
+If we attempt to conserve all possible features of the observed $X$, we are left with $X$ itself and no basis for performing the hypothesis test.
 If we conserve too little, we generate realizations that violate basic properties of the phenomenon under study.
-Different null models may preserve different properties of $X$, e.g. null model $P_0$ preserves properties Q and R and null model $P_1$ preserves properties R and S. But quite often we may order the null models according to increasing preservation of the properties of $X$.
-We describe two different alternative description of ordering of preservation of the null models: \begin{description} \item[A.] Let $P_0$ denote the state space obtained by a set of resamplings (for example, permutations) that are allowed under a given null model.
+Different null models may preserve different properties of $X$, for example, null model $P_0$ preserves properties Q and R and null model $P_1$ preserves properties R and S. But quite often we may order the null models according to increasing preservation of the properties of $X$.
+We describe two different alternative descriptions of ordering of preservation of the null models: \begin{enumerate} \item[A.] Let $P_0$ denote the state space obtained by a set of resamplings (for example, permutations) that are allowed under a given null model.
 That is, the state space is the set of all possible combinations of values of variables in the stochastic model.
-We define a preservation hierarchy if the following criteria are satisfied: $P_0^{(1)} \subset P_0^{(2)}\subset \ldots \subset P_0^{(n)}$.
+We define a preservation hierarchy if the following criteria are satisfied: $P_0^{(1)} \subset P_0^{(2)}\subset\cdots\subset P_0^{(n)}$.
 We then state that $P_0^{(i)}$ preserves more than $P_0^{(i+1)}$ for $i=1,2,\ldots, n-1$ of the properties of the original data set $X$ and hence is more restricted.
-As we will discuss further below, a more restricted null model will in most cases give less significant results, i.e.~p-values from $P_0^{(i)}$ will tend to be larger than p-values from $P_0^{(j)}$ if $P_0^{(i)} \subset P_0^{(j)}$.
-Note that we only consider \textbf{Monte Carlo} null models, i.e.~null models that are generated by resampling from the observed data (as in permutation testing), and that the $P_0^{(i)}$ are sets of allowed resamplings under $H_0$ --- they are \textbf{not} sets of allowed parameter values.
+As we will discuss further below, a more restricted null model will in most cases give less significant results, that is, $p$-values from $P_0^{(i)}$ will tend to be larger than $p$-values from $P_0^{(j)}$ if $P_0^{(i)} \subset P_0^{(j)}$.
+Note that we only consider \textit{Monte Carlo} null models, that is, null models that are generated by resampling from the observed data (as in permutation testing), and that the $P_0^{(i)}$ are sets of allowed resamplings under $H_0$---they are \textit{not} sets of allowed parameter values.

 \item[B.] Let $X=(X_1,X_2,\ldots,X_n)$ denote a state in the state space and let the null model be defined by a set of allowed permutations of the $X_i$'s.
 Define $X_i=1$ for a certain property in base pair $i$ and otherwise $X_i=0$.
 Assume further that the test statistic $T$ is given by